-After USMLE Step I exam is complete, the students are introduced to their clinical experiences through the Transition to Clerkships, a five-week block which incorporates a series of teaching sessions and simulation activities that will prepare students for the clinical setting and the academic rigor of the clerkship experience.
-Large and small group sessions are designed to cover a number of important topics including.
+After the USMLE Step I is complete, the students are introduced to their clinical experiences through Transition to Clerkships, a five-week block which incorporates a series of teaching sessions and simulation activities that will prepare students for the clinical setting and the academic rigor of the clerkship experience.
+Large and small group sessions are designed to cover a number of important topics including:

 - Lab Medicine.

 - Radiology Overview.

 - Cultural Competency.